ikelaiah/duckdb-fp/DuckDB.DataFrame-API-Ref.md

 ## TDuckFrame

-A column-oriented data structure for handling DuckDB query results, similar to pandas DataFrame in Python.
+A column-oriented data structure for handling DuckDB query results, similar to R's data frame or pandas DataFrame in Python.

 ### Properties